Are you looking for a magical winter city break? From Budapest to Stockholm, check out these incredible cities for a snowy city break!

 From Budapest to Oslo, these are some of the best European winter city breaks.
 Also, I just had to include a couple of other places like the States and Kazakhstan for something a little further afield.
 There really are some amazing winter destinations all over the world!

 So, if you’re looking for your next city break this winter you really can’t go wrong with any of these!

 Contents & Quicklinks

-Take Tallinn’s medieval streets and fairy tale turrets and add a sprinkling of snow, drape them with sparkling lights and you’ve got festive magic.
+Take Tallinn’s medieval streets and fairy tale turrets, add a sprinkling of snow, drape them with sparkling lights and you’ve got festive magic.

 During the winter months, Tallinn’s old town is a Christmas card come to life.
-It dates back to the 13th century and still has the same cobbled streets and merchants’ houses painted in pastel shades.
-Its small scale and pedestrianised streets make it a great place to wander around.
+The city dates back to the 13th century and still has the same cobbled streets and merchants’ houses painted in pastel shades.
+Its small scale and pedestrianised streets make it a great place to wander around too.

 Or you can climb up onto the city walls for a bird’s eye view over the snow-covered rooftops.
 And when the chill sets in, just look out for a café with a candle outside the door.
-This means they serve hõõgwein – Estonia’s version of mulled wine with fruit and nuts on the side.
+This means they serve hõõgwein.
+This is Estonia’s version of mulled wine with fruit and nuts on the side.

-The Old Town Hall Square is the heart of the old city, and it’s where you’ll find the Christmas markets in December, with stalls selling gifts and local specialties like sauerkraut and black pudding, all set around a giant Christmas tree.
+The Old Town Hall Square is the heart of the old city.
+This is where you’ll find the Christmas markets in December, with stalls selling gifts and local specialties like sauerkraut and black pudding.
+Oh, and it’s all set around a giant Christmas tree.